clairespin01/AboutMe/README.md

 ---
 ---
 ## Summary
 Hello My name is Claire Spindler and I am a senior at Gibson Southern high school.
 I enjoy spending free time with my parents and friends.
 One of my favorite things to do is get iced coffee and chat.
-I love exploring new things when it comes to computers and this last summer i spend my time learning three.js and messing with blender.
+I love exploring new things when it comes to computers and this last summer i spend my time exploring three.js and messing with blender.

 [I have a new home]: https://pickerwheel.com/tools/random-number-generator/